99% of people will say, "I'm not a singer." Let us prove otherwise.

 Whether I’m designing homes, leading singing circles, or guiding clients through inner transformation, my work is always about this: building belonging.

 As an architect, I know how our built environment subtly shapes our lives and relationships.
-But architecture alone can’t heal the disconnection so many of us carry inside.
+But how we live cannot single-handedly heal the disconnection so many of us carry inside.
 That’s why my work is holistic — bridging the inner and outer worlds.
 I help people heal the internal survival patterns that block aliveness, and create the external conditions where connection and purpose can thrive.
 I am an:

 Award-winning & published architect